wiit-cloud/docs/docs/_managedk8s/FAQ/index.en.md

   loadBalancerIP: 45.94.08.9 # Specific floating IP to be reserved for the service
 ```
 By using the loadBalancerIP field, you ensure that the service will use the specified floating IP when a load balancer is provisioned.

+## Can I use external-dns and openstack designate for automatic dns?

+Yes, a few installation and configuration steps are necessary for this which are explained [here](/managedk8s/faq/automatic_dns).